Mikuel210/SYNAPSE/README.md

 ### Note on macOS

 I don't have a Mac to sign or test SYNAPSE on. macOS might block unsigned applications or terminate processes automatically.
-If this happens, please follow the instructions below:
+If this happens, please follow the instructions below to build SYNAPSE from source:

 1. Make sure the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) is installed
 2. Clone the repository